E.T. the Extra-Terrestrial: Development

-After his parents' divorce in 1960, Steven Spielberg filled the void with an imaginary alien companion that he later recalled as "a friend who could be the brother [he] never had and a father that [he] didn't feel [he] had anymore".
+After his parents Arnold and Leah's divorce in 1960, Steven Spielberg filled the void with an imaginary alien companion that he later recalled as "a friend who could be the brother [he] never had and a father that [he] didn't feel [he] had anymore".
 In 1978, he announced that he would shoot a film entitled Growing Up, which he would film in four weeks.
 However, the project was set aside due to delays on 1941, but the concept of making a small autobiographical film about childhood would stay with him.
 He also thought about a follow-up to Close Encounters of the Third Kind, and began to develop a darker project he had planned with John Sayles called Night Skies, in which malevolent aliens terrorize a family.

 Filming Raiders of the Lost Ark in Tunisia caused a sense of loneliness in Spielberg, far from his family and friends, and made memories of his childhood creation resurface.
 He told screenwriter Melissa Mathison about Night Skies, and developed a subplot from the failed project in which Buddy, the only friendly alien, befriends an autistic child.
 Buddy's abandonment on Earth in the script's final scene inspired the concept of E.T.
 Mathison wrote a first draft titled E.T. and Me in eight weeks, which Spielberg considered perfect.
 The script went through two more drafts, one by Matthew Robbins which deleted an "Eddie Haskell"–esque friend of Elliott's, named Lance.
 Robbins helped create the chase sequence and he suggested the scene where E.T. got drunk.

 In mid-1981, while Raiders of the Lost Ark was being promoted, Columbia Pictures met with Spielberg to discuss the script, after having to develop Night Skies with the director as the intended sequel to Close Encounters of the Third Kind.
 However, Marvin Atonowsky, the head of Columbia Pictures' marketing and research development, concluded that it had limited commercial potential, believing that it would appeal to mostly young children.
 John Veitch, president of Columbia's worldwide productions, also felt that the script was not good or scary enough to be financially viable.
 On the advice of Atonowsky and Veitch, Columbia CEO Frank Price, who had already funneled nearly $1 million into the film's development (mostly on creature designer Rick Baker's alien models), was now calling it "a wimpy Walt Disney movie".
 He informed Spielberg that the project was officially being put into turnaround; Spielberg took the project to Sid Sheinberg, president of MCA, then the parent company of Universal Pictures.
 Spielberg told Sheinberg to acquire the E.T. script from Columbia Pictures, which he did for $1 million and struck a deal with Price in which Columbia would retain 5% of the film's net profits.
 Veitch later recalled that "I think [in 1982] we made more on that picture than we did on any of our films."